 - Walk: Assists you when you need to walk the bike – simple to activate

 The Trekker uses Shimano’s latest version of their 504Wh (watt hour) battery.
 This is neatly integrated into the frame and can be charged on or off the bike.
-This really is a great battery and when combined with the super efficiency of the motor can provide an assisted range of over 100 miles – this figure will vary greatly depending on the level of assist used, rider weight and other factors.
+This is a great battery and when combined with the super efficiency of the motor can provide an assisted range of over 100 miles – this figure will vary greatly depending on the level of assist used, rider weight and other factors.
 I would say a real-world average of between 60-70 miles should be easily achievable.

-Again, Triumph have wisely gone for dependable Shimano components.
+Again, Triumph has wisely gone for dependable Shimano components.
 There’s no electronic shifting or internal gears with belt drive, just a good old-fashioned derailleur and chain system.
 Everything here is going to be reliable, cheap to replace (in the long run) and function perfectly.
 Upfront there are excellent quality Rockshox Paragon suspension forks.
 The wheels are quality Alexrims with Shimano hubs and Schwalbe e-bike tyres.

-Triumph have gone for Shimano’s dependable M6000 groupset with a 38t chainring and 11-36 10-speed cassette.
+Triumph has gone for Shimano’s dependable M6000 groupset with a 38t chainring and 11-36 10-speed cassette.
 Although this groupset sits at the lower end of the Shimano component range it is renowned for its reliability and has plenty of trickle-down technology from the high-end XT groupset.

 Gear shifting will be crisp and precise and there will be enough gear range to tackle anything from flat city streets through to hilly rural terrain.

 The RockShox Paragon front suspension fork is specially designed for hybrid bikes and has 65mm of travel and a turnkey lockout damper for riding on smooth tarmac.
 Rockshox is a quality brand and its suspension is widely used in the world of professional downhill mountain biking.
 These forks will be more than adequate for coping with potholes and even some light off-road riding.